skip to content

 Student societies are a great place to gain experience of issues and roles you might be good at.

-Becoming a charity trustee is a valubale experience, as well as being beneficial to the charity and wider community, Fewer than 3% of trustees are under thirty, and the Young Trustee Movement are working to change this.
+Becoming a charity trustee is a valuable experience, as well as being beneficial to the charity and wider community, Fewer than 3% of trustees are under thirty, and the Young Trustee Movement are working to change this.
 Find vacancies and further information on their website.

 Charityworks offer a Fast-track scheme specifically for Black, Asian and Minority Ethnic students.
-You'll gain insight into the not-for-profit sector through an online traing event, as well as being 'fast-tracked' to the final stages of the application process for the Charityworks graduate scheme (see 'How to find employers' below).
+You'll gain insight into the not-for-profit sector through an online training event, as well as being 'fast-tracked' to the final stages of the application process for the Charityworks graduate scheme (see 'How to find employers' below).

 Charities often like to appoint people who have developed skills in the public or private sector.
 A well-trodden route is to get experience in a big organisation that will train you well so you can move into the third sector later on.